deocampo/bsd-mxnet/README.md

 - [Symbols](http://mxnet.io/tutorials/basic/symbol.html)
 - [Modules](http://mxnet.io/tutorials/basic/module.html)

-Modified code above slightly from the sources to include in a package, and to explicity create variables for nested object.
-Somehow, eclipse gives an error.
-So for example, the following:
+Modified code above slightly from the sources to include in a package, and to explicity create variables for nested objects.
+S So for example, the following:

 ```
 net = mx.sym.Variable('data')